JeremieD/mariokart.info/README.md

 # mariokart.info
-mariokart.info is a web app that allows for finding, optimizing and comparing builds for Mario Kart 8 Deluxe.
+mariokart.info is a web app that allows for finding, optimizing and comparing builds for Mario Kart X, Mario Kart 8 Deluxe, Mario Kart 8, and Mario Kart 7!

 ![Screenshot of the mariokart.info interface.](https://mariokart.info/resources/graphics/github-thumbnail.png)